Neikas/currency/readme.md

 first you need:\
 1.JDK 11\
 2.Some IDE to support maven\
-3.Internet connection to download all needed dependencies 3 EC 6 or higher
+3.Internet connection to download all needed dependencies\
+4 EC 6 or higher

 ### Prerequisites